asuh/Annex/readme.txt

 I also built a Boilerplate plug-in that can be found at:
 [http://aarontgrogg.com/html5boilerplate/](http://aarontgrogg.com/html5boilerplate/).
-The plug-in can be added to any existing or new theme, allowing the easy additional of all the delicious HTML5 Boilerplate goodiness with the ease of checking checkboxes.
+The plug-in can be added to any existing or new theme, allowing the easy additional of all the delicious HTML5 Boilerplate goodness with the ease of checking checkboxes.

 Please let me know if you have any questions/suggestions/thoughts, Atg